PatrykIZajac/RestaurantAppSample/README.md

 [![version](https://img.shields.io/badge/react_native-0.63.2-blue.svg)](https://reactnative.dev/)
 [![version](https://img.shields.io/badge/npm-6.14.5-orange.svg)](https://www.npmjs.com/)

-Sample application that shows the nearest restaurants in our area.
+An example application showing the nearest restaurants in our area, if we choose one of them, we can call the restaurant or set navigation to it.

 ## Installation